 Applicants to Lancaster must be planning to study in one of the following NWCDTP-approved pathways:

 Students should normally have been offered a place at Lancaster prior to submitting their AHRC studentship application.
-However, AHRC studentship applications will be accepted from students who have already applied for a place at Lancaster but have yet to receive a final offer, providing that such an offer has been made by Lancaster by, at the latest, 21 February 2014.
+However, AHRC studentship applications will be accepted from students who have already applied for a place at Lancaster but have yet to receive a final offer, providing that the application was made prior to 23 January 2015, and that an offer has been made by Lancaster by, at the latest, 13 February 2015 at 5.00pm GMT.
 When completing the AHRC studentship form, applicants should liaise with prospective supervisors.

 To complete a PhD application, please follow directions on the How to Apply page.